MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-list-and-library-experience.md

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

-3. If the classic SharePoint admin center appears, select **Try it now** to open the new SharePoint admin center preview.
+3. If the classic SharePoint admin center appears, select **Try it now** to open the new SharePoint admin center.

-4. In the left pane, select **Settings**.
+4. In the left pane of the new SharePoint admin center, select **Settings**.

 5. Select **Lists &amp; libraries**, and turn **Use the new experience** to On to use the new experience.